MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 Access to the historical reporting data is controlled by one of the following methods:

-1. Voice Applications Policy permission
+1. Voice Applications Policy

 If you want to control which Auto attendants, Call queues and Agents the user can report on and don't want to provide any access to Teams Admin Center, create a Voice Applications Policy for the user that grants them access to historical reporting and assign them as an Authorized user to the appropriate Auto attendants and Call queues.

 For more information, see [Plan for Auto attendant and Call queue authorized users](./aa-cq-authorized-users-plan.md).

 > [!TIP]
 > Using the Voice Applications policy to control access is the recommended approach.
-With the Voice Applications Policy and Authorized users it is possible to control the Auto attendants, Call queues, and Agents that a user can report on.
+With the Voice Applications Policy and Authorized users it is possible to control which Auto attendants, Call queues, and Agents that a user can report on.
 If necessary, the policy still allows a user to report on all Auto attendants, Call queues, and Agents without the need to grant the user access to Teams Admin Center.

-2. CQD pipeline permission (legacy)
+2. CQD pipeline (legacy)

 If you want the user to report on **all** the Auto attendants, Call queues, and Agents in the tenant and you also want to grant the user access to Teams Admin Center to run other Usage reports, assign the user a CQD access role with both **View Reports** and **View EUII fields** set to **Yes**.